 Fiona Smyth’s rainbow of gender-spectrum characters pair perfectly with Cory Silverberg’s magical explanation of human conception, pregnancy, and childbirth.
 As the text does not specify how the egg and sperm come together, this book offers a unique opportunity for families formed through adoption, surrogacy, intrauterine insemination, in vitro fertilization, or plain, old penis-vagina intercourse to fill in the gaps to match each child’s unique life story.
 The book can be purchased here.

 This collaboration between author Jayneen Sanders and illustrator Sarah Jennings provides a step-by-step approach to teaching children how to ask for touch, accept or decline touch, respect the choices of those around us, navigate conflict resolution, and establish a safety network of trusted adults who can help when help is needed.
 The book may be purchased here.

 This wonderful little book for children of all ages introduces the concepts of body boundaries, self-care, and privacy, provides simple illustrations of typical male and female external genitals, and accurately names the genitals.
 It emphasizes the importance of children being able to talk openly with adults they trust about these concepts and their bodies and includes additional information for parents regarding prevention and detection of sexual abuse.
-Sex educator Cath Hakanson has created a video of herself reading Everyone’s Got a Bottom here.
-The book is only available from the Australian distributor, Lighthouse Resources.
+The book is only available for purchase from the Australian distributor, Lighthouse Resources.